OpenRiskNet/landing_page/README.md

 ## OpenShift deployment

 Use the `openshift/httpd` image to deploy Apache HTTPd.
-THis can be done using the `Apache HTTP Server` application in the OpenShift application catalog.
+THis can be done using the `Apache HTTP Server` application in the OpenShift application catalog (not the `Apache HTTP Server (httpd)` application).

-Specify this GitHub repo as the contents and probably an Application hostname to use as the URL that will be used to access the pages.
+Specify this GitHub repo in the **Git Repository URL** field and set the **Application Hostname** field to use as the URL that will be used to access the pages (typically `home.prod.openrisknet.org`).

 Create the application.
 It will take a few minutes to build and deploy.
 Once working you probably want to add TLS certificates.
 If [ACME controller](https://github.com/tnozicka/openshift-acme)